Shiv Sena: Origins

 After the Independence of India in 1947, regional administrative divisions from the colonial era were gradually changed and states following linguistic borders were created.
 Within the Bombay Presidency, a massive popular struggle was launched for the creation of a state for the Marathi-speaking people.
-In 1960, the presidency was divided into two linguistic states - Gujarat and Maharashtra.
+In 1960, the presidency was divided into two linguistic states: Gujarat and Maharashtra.
 Moreover, Marathi-speaking areas of the erstwhile Hyderabad state were joined with Maharashtra.
 Bombay, in many ways the economic capital of India, became the state capital of Maharashtra.
 On one hand, people belonging to the Gujarati community owned the majority of the industry and trade enterprises in the city.

-On the other hand, there was a steady flow of South Indian migrants to the city who came to take many white-collar jobs.
+There was a steady flow of South Indian migrants to the city leading to fears that they would take many white-collar jobs.

-In 1960 Bal Thackeray, a Bombay-based cartoonist, began publishing the satirical cartoon weekly Marmik.
+In 1960, Bal Thackeray, a Mumbai-based cartoonist, began publishing the satirical cartoon weekly Marmik.
 Through this publication, he started disseminating anti-migrant sentiments.
 On 19 June 1966, Thackeray founded the Shiv Sena as a political organisation.

 The Shiv Sena attracted many unemployed Marathi youth, who were attracted by Thackeray's charged anti-migrant oratory.
 Shiv Sena cadres became involved in various attacks against the South Indian communities, vandalizing South Indian restaurants and pressuring employers to hire Marathis.

+Initially apolitical, the organisation was patronised by the then Chief Minister Vasantrao Naik who used it for curbing trade unions and maintain stranglehold of the Congress.
+Because of its close association with Vasantrao, the organisation was also referred to as "Vasant Sena".

+The Shiv Sena declared support to the Emergency in 1975 and supported the Congress in the 1977 general election.
+In 1980 Maharashtra Assembly election, the party did not contest from any seat however it campaigned for the Congress.

 Alliance with the Bharatiya Janata Party

 The Sena started placing more weight on the Hindutva ideology in the 1970s as the 'sons of the soil' cause was weakening.

+In the 1984 general election, Shiv Sena formed its first alliance with the Bharatiya Janata Party (BJP) and Shiv Sena candidates fought on BJP's lotus symbol.

-The party began a coalition with the Bharatiya Janata Party (BJP) for seats in the Lok Sabha and the Maharashtra Assembly from 1989.
+The party began a coalition with the BJP for seats in the Lok Sabha and the Maharashtra Assembly from 1989.
 The two formed a government in Maharashtra between 1995 and 1999.
 The Sena was the opposition party in the state along with the BJP from 1999 to 2014.
 However, the 25 year alliance with the BJP was threatened in 2014 Maharashtra Assembly elections over seat sharing and both contested the election independently.
 With the BJP becoming the largest party following the 2014 election, Sena declared opposition.
 However, after negotiations, Sena agreed to join the government in Maharashtra.
 The Shiv Sena-BJP combine governs the Brihanmumbai Municipal Corporation.
 Traditionally the main strongholds of Shiv Sena have been Mumbai and the Konkan coastal areas.
 However, in the 2004 Lok Sabha elections the result was reversed.
 The Shiv Sena made inroads in the interior parts of the state, while suffering losses in Mumbai.